notlath/Guitara-Scheduling-System/royal-care-frontend/README.md

 # Royal Care Frontend

 This is the frontend for the Royal Care Scheduling System, built with **React** and **Vite**.
+It connects to a Django backend and provides a modern, responsi6. **CSS Location & Inline Styles:**

+- Place all new CSS in the appropriate file in `src/styles/` or the relevant `.module.css` file for the component or page.
+- **Avoid doing inline styles as much as possible!
+Use the corresponding CSS files instead.**
+- Only use inline styles if absolutely necessary and there is no better alternative.

+7. **Component Placement:**

+   - Add new components in the correct directory based on their function.
+   - Avoid creating duplicate or redundant components.

+8. **Testing:**
-It connects to a Django backend and provides a modern, responsive interface for operators, therapists, and drivers to manage home-service massage bookings.
+   - Test all features across different user roles and screen sizes before submitting changes.for operators, therapists, and drivers to manage home-service massage bookings.

 ## Features